ROCm/amdgpu-docs/docs/tutorial/gpu-partition-guide.rst

 - CPX works optimally with memory partitioning (NPS4)

+**Use Case**:

+1. **Multi-Tenant Environments:** Allocate separate GPU partitions to different users or tenants in a data center to achieve isolation.
-**Use Case**: Best for Multi-tenant environments, task-level isolation, or inference workloads where individual models fit within a single XCD's memory, Thus benefiting from dedicated compute and memory.
+2. **Heterogeneous Workloads:** Run AI training, inference, and HPC workloads simultaneously on different partitions where individual models/data fit within a single XCD's memory.
+3. **Resource Oversubscription:** Optimize resource usage by oversubscribing partitions for workloads with varying demands.

 **Behavior:**